S0raWasTaken/Threadripper-bot/README.md

 ## Concepts
 Thread owner:
-> A thread owner is a member that created a thread or unarchived it
+> A thread owner is a member that created a thread or unarchived it.<br>
 > It can delete messages inside its own thread channel, remove members from it and do mass actions in his own thread.

 TMC (Threadded media channel):